Date of Last Update

 Export Policy As PDF

-- Two (2) floating holidays scheduled during the Christmas break, plus up to two (2) additional floating holidays scheduled during the Christmas - New Year's break, if the university is officially closed.
-A staff member is not eligible for holiday pay if the holiday occurs during an unpaid leave of absence or if the holiday falls during a suspension without pay or if the holiday occurs during a time when he or she is not on pay status.
+1. Two (2) floating holidays scheduled during the Christmas break, plus up to two (2) additional floating holidays scheduled during the Christmas - New Year's break, if the university is officially closed.
+A staff member is not eligible for holiday pay if the holiday occurs during an unpaid leave of absence or if the holiday falls during a suspension without pay or if the holiday occurs during a time when they are not on pay status.

 2. Employment Contracts Accrual.
 Vacation for staff on employment contracts will be specified in the employment contract.

 3. Use of Vacation Time.
 Approval for the use of accrued vacation is the responsibility of the supervisors.
 Vacation time may not be charged until it is earned.
 Staff with earned vacation terminating their employment will be eligible for their accrued vacation not to exceed 20 days, provided at least four weeks notice of their intent to leave is received.
+If four weeks' notice is not provided, employees will be subject to the payout provisions of BOT 4.4.3.
 Staff who are laid off are eligible for up to 20 days of accrued vacation in addition to the length of notice as indicated in Section 4.4.5.
 Up to 25 days of accrued vacation may be carried from one calendar year into the next.

 B. Staff member's child, stepchild, foster child, spouse, parent, or household member's illness, injury, hospitalization and appointments pertaining to health (limited to a reasonable amount).